There are many different statistics available in relation to domestic violence, but all of them point to a serious problem:

 Please use the blue button at the right hand of this page titled 'Contact Us' to let us know if you are interested in having somebody come and speak at your school or community event.

-Janis Donnelly-Coode and Jacinta Watkins are experienced family lawyers who are keen to share their observations of disrespectful and damaging relationships with the community in an effort to increase awareness of the issues surrounding this complex problem.
+Janis Donnelly-Coode is an experienced family lawyer who is keen to share her observations of disrespectful and damaging relationships with the community in an effort to increase awareness of the issues surrounding this complex problem.

 If you would like to read more articles about domestic violence then click on the blue link to the right.